 Who’s Responsible for Frozen Pipes in a Rental Apartment?

 The landlord-tenant relationship is sometimes a complicated one.
 Some renters take a lot of care and pride in turning an apartment or duplex into their home, but the reality remains that the building belongs to somebody else.
-So what happens when, in the bitter cold, apartment pipes freeze and possibly even burst?
-Who’s responsible?
+So in the winter months when it’s bitter cold outside what happens when apartment pipes freeze and possibly even burst?
+Who’s responsible for the repairs?
+The renter or the owner?
+Well, the answer is: it depends.

 When it comes to damage relating to frozen or burst pipes, renters should always check their lease to determine if there are any applicable agreements with their landlord relating to living in winter conditions.
 During a particularly cold spell, it could be argued that “reasonable use” of the apartment plumbing includes renters taking precautions against burst pipes, such as letting sink and bathtub faucets drip during extreme cold.
 Tenants might also be required by the lease to keep the apartment thermostat above a reasonable temperature (such as 60°F) to help prevent weather damage.